- Published on

 The big model verifies all "n" tokens in one forward pass.
 Verification works like prefill.
 The big model takes the 'n' tokens as input, computes the logits at each position and checks whether the draft model's picks match.
 Everything up to the first mismatch gets accepted.

 The goldilocks challenge here is the draft model size.
-Too dumb and most tokens get rejected and you wasted compute.
-Too smart and you might as well just use it directly.
+Too dumb and most draft tokens get rejected and you waste compute.
+Too smart and you might as well just use the larger model directly.

-Google uses this in production for Gemini, the draft model is typically 10-20x smaller than the main model.
+Google uses Speculative Decoding in production for Gemini, the draft model is typically 10-20x smaller than the main model.
 They claim a 2-3x improvement in throughput!

 Paged attention

-Paged attention, much like virtual memory paging (did you pay attention in your OS class?), allocates KV cache in small pages on demand.
-This not only saves memory, but also allows more requests to fit into the GPU at the same time.
+Paged attention, much like virtual memory paging (did you pay attention in your OS class?), allocates KV cache in fixed-size blocks on demand.
+Thus, the KV Cache only consumes as much memory as it needs.
+Each block usually stores just 16-32 tokens, more requests can fit on the GPU simultaneously.

 Quantization

-Meta released a model that takes 1.6 TB at full precision.
+Meta released the Llama 4 Maverick model that takes 1.6 TB at full precision.
 That would require 20 Nvidia H100s just to store the weights.

-This is the same as video game programming optimizations
+This is the same trick video game developers have used for decades.

 float bodyWeight = 67.5f; // who needs 32 bits to store a weight??